novustch/Meme-AI-Agent/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [aryan@sendai.fun](mailto:aryan@sendai.fun).
+Please report unacceptable behavior to [TQ Ventures](https://x.com/JLB_company).

 ## How Can I Contribute?